Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: The Oregon Health Insurance Experiment

 We analyze both the binary and continuous versions of these types of ED visits.
 While \citet{taubman2014medicaid} only analyzes the continuous versions, we create their binary counterparts as follows.
-Since the number of ED visits for each type is computed as a sum of probabilities, we classify the individual as having only one type of visit for those with one observed ED visit, which is set equal to the visit type with the highest probability.
-For those with two ED visits, we classify the individual as having at most two visit types, comprising the ones with the top two highest probabilities.
+Since the number of ED visits for each type is computed as a sum of probabilities, we conservatively classify the individual as having only one type of visit for people with one ED visit, which is set equal to the visit type with the highest probability.
+For those with two ED visits, we classify the individual as having at most two types of visits, that is, visit types with the top two highest probabilities.
 We classify the individual as having at most three visit types for those with three ED visits, with the types being those with the top three highest probabilities.
 Finally, we classify individuals with four or more ED visits as having all visit types with non-zero assigned probabilities.

-All our analyses include variables needed to ensure unbiased estimation of treatment effects, such as household size and an indicator to which of the eight lottery draws between March and September 2008 the individual was assigned.
-Because of our interest in heterogeneous effects along observed dimensions, we include two additional groups of covariates---lottery list variables and baseline characteristics measured before the lottery.
-We focus on these covariates---lottery list and pre-randomization measures---to explore heterogeneity to ensure that they are not endogenous to Medicaid receipt.
+All our analyses include variables needed to ensure unbiased estimation of treatment effects, such as household size and an indicator for which of the eight lottery draws between March and September 2008 the individual was assigned.
+Given our central focus on heterogeneous effects along observed dimensions, we include two additional groups of variables which have not previously being used to study effect heterogeneity in the Oregon experiment studies---lottery list variables and baseline characteristics measured before the lottery.
+We focus on these group of variables in exploring heterogeneity to ensure that they are not endogenous to Medicaid receipt.\footnote{We deliberately omit other potential heterogeneity variables available from the pre-lottery survey.
+Those variables are only available for a small number of people, limiting the sample considerably and potentially subject to attrition bias.}

 The lottery list contains eight variables constructed from the lottery sign-up sheet---age; sex; indicators for whether English is the preferred language for receiving materials; whether the individuals signed themselves up for the lottery; whether an individual provided a phone number on the sign-up form; whether the individuals listed their address as a P.O.\ Box; whether the individual signed up on the first day of the lottery, and the median household income in the applicant's zip code from the 2000 decennial census.
 We are only missing the last variable compared to the original analysis because it is not publicly available, but this does not affect the internal validity of the treatment effects.